arcee-ai/mergekit/README.md

 `mergekit` is a toolkit for merging pre-trained language models, using a variety of merge methods including TIES, linear, and slerp merging.
 The toolkit also enables piecewise assembly of a language model from layers.

+Run `pip install -e .` to install the package and make the scripts available.

-This branch features a new unified merge script that takes a YAML configuration file defining the operations to perform.
+The script `mergekit-yaml` takes a YAML configuration file defining the operations to perform.

 ## Configuration